SIMITGROUP/phplibs/src/phpjasperxml/README.md

 ## Elements
 Basic element for generate pdf is ready.
 Some element rely on additional datasets or 3rd party technology will not support.
+Some universal properties is ignore:
+1. position type (default "Fix relative to top")
+2. stretch type (default "use Not stretch")

 Element   | Status | Description
 --------- | ------ | -----------